 Another example would be bidding for an item.
 Alice has a set of tokens with which she can bid.
 The bidding algorithm requires users to have sufficient tokens before they may bid on an item.
 In this case, Alice starts off with enough tokens for a bid, but bids with a lower number than her total.
 The bid is accepted.
 Then, she bids again with an amount far beyond her total.
 But the app failed to check the second bid, having already seen that she has more than enough to cover her bid.
 Or, she could bid the same total on a different item.
 Now she’s committed more than her total to two different items, which will be problematic if she wins both.

 In both cases, state information has changed between the TOC and TOU.
-The security weakness was not marking the resource as newly tainted upon each change, thereby assuming the outcome of a previous check remained valid.
+The resource was not marked as newly tainted upon each change, which let the app assume the outcome of a previous check remained valid.
 You might apply a technical solution to the first problem: conduct the privilege check upon each use rather than first use (the privilege checks in the Unix sudo command can be configured as never, always, or first use within a specific duration).
 You might solve the second problem with a policy solution: punish users who fail to meet bids with fines or account suspension.
 One of the challenges of state transitions is that the app doesn’t always have omniscient perception.

 Unchecked data transformation also leads to HTML injection vulnerabilities when the app doesn’t normalize data consistently upon input or encode it properly for output.
 For example, %22 is a perfectly safe encoding for an href value.
 But if the %22 is decoded and the href’s value created with string concatenation, then it’s a short step to busting the app’s HTML.
-Normalization needs to be done carefully to avoid security weaknesses.
+Normalization needs to be done carefully.

 TOCTOU problems are usually discussed in terms of file system race conditions, but there’s no reason to limit the concept to file states.
 Reading source code can be as difficult as decoding Cocteau Twins lyrics.
 But you should still review your app for important state changes or data transformations and consider whether security controls are sufficient against attacks like input validation bypass, replay, or repudiation: